raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Tolerant resources can land on a node that matches the tolerations
 - Both have to be applied to get certain requirements: if you want a node to be for only one application, you apply a taint for any pod, and add a toleration for a specific pod declaration
 - On the last example only that tolerated pod can land in that node, the rest of the pods will not go to that node based on the scheduler rules
-- This restricts pods from landing on a tainted node, but does not guarantee that a tolerated pod will land on the tainted node
+- This restricts pods from landing on a tainted node, **but does not guarantee that a tolerated pod will land on the tainted node**

 ### Taints
-- Taints are set on nodes, for example with `kubectl taint nodes node-01 app=nginx-app:{NoSchedule|PreferNoSchedule|NoExecute}`
+- **Taints are set on nodes**, for example with `kubectl taint nodes node-01 app=nginx-app:{NoSchedule|PreferNoSchedule|NoExecute}`
 - NoSchedule avoids new non-tolerant pods getting to the node, but lets the existing ones stay
 - PreferNoSchedule will try not to schedule pods to the node, but has the chance to do it in case it needs to
-- NoExecute will not schedule new non-tolerant pods on that node and will also evict the current ones that don't match the toleration rule
+- NoExecute will not schedule new non-tolerant pods on that node and will also evict(kill) the current ones that don't match the toleration rule
-- A taint is set up on the master node so it doesn't run any worker pods, so it can focus its work on cluster management
+- **A taint is set up on the master node so it doesn't run any worker pods, so it can focus its work on cluster management**

 ### Tolerations
-- Tolerations are set on pods
+- **Tolerations are set on pods**
 - Add a section to spec named `tolerations`
 - This section has four key-value pairs: `key`, `operator`, `value` and `effect`
 - The values all need to be encased in double quotes